YeongZhun/JPMorgan_Case_Study_1/README.md

 Case Study 1: Show Booking App

 This app simulates the booking of a show, with 2 users - Admin and Buyer.
+This is a very basic and preliminary setup.
+To allow for multiple instances and other more practical features e.g. what happens if 2 user clicks on the same seat ticket, etc, I will have to setup a database, use locking mechanisms and retrieve the ticketing information from there.
+A full application would probably use Spring Boot to have a web application along with UI to order tickets and possibly authentication for Admin.

 **Admin**:
 Admin has 2 commands/methods: